Home > Blog > 5 Types of Pranayama: The Beginner’s Guide

 Nadi Shodhana Pranayama

-Nadi Shodhana Pranayama, also known as Alternate Nostril Breathing, is a yogic breathing types of pranayama technique designed to balance the flow of energy in the body and promote mental clarity.
+Nadi Shodhana Pranayama, also known as Alternate Nostril Breathing, is a yogic breathing technique designed to balance the flow of energy in the body and promote mental clarity.
+This is one of the gentlest types of pranayama suitable for beginners.
 "Nadi" in Sanskrit refers to energy channels, and "Shodhana" means purification.
 This pranayama involves alternating the breath between the left and right nostrils, aiming to harmonize the two sides of the body and mind.

 Nadi Shodhana Pranayama helps balance the sympathetic and parasympathetic nervous systems, promoting a state of relaxation and calmness.
 The alternating breath pattern encourages focus and concentration, clearing the mind of mental chatter.
 Nadi Shodhana Pranayama is suitable for practitioners of various levels, and regular practice can bring about a sense of inner harmony and balance.
+Exploring types of pranayama like this one is ideal for calming the nervous system gently.

 Nadi Shodhana Pranayama is suggested to practice early in the morning on an empty stomach.
 This is one of the safest types of pranayama.
-Preganant women and those who are at a risk of heart diseases should avoid practicing this Pranayama.
+Pregnant women and those who are at a risk of heart diseases should avoid practicing this Pranayama.

 Here's How to do Nadi Shodhana Pranayama

-• Close off the right nostril with your right thumb and inhale slowly and deeply through the left nostril.
+• Close off the right nostril with your right thumb and exhale completely through the left nostril.
+Inhale slowly and deeply through the left nostril.

 • Continue this pattern, alternating the breath between the left and right nostrils.